IkerAtienza/SIYRD_9G/README.md

-SIYRD 9G model implementation: Code and data.
+SIYRD model extension with 9 age groups: Code and data.